Erotemic/ubelt/README.rst

 Similar Tools
 -------------

 UBelt is one of many Python utility libraries.
-Other similar libraries are listed here.
+A selection of similar libraries are listed here.

 Libraries that contain a broad scope of utilities: